meichthys/sermon_movie_maker/readme.md

 License: Unlicensed (See LICENSE.txt)

+## History
+After searching for a program that could convert an mp3 into an mp4, I decided to build my own script that could do it automatically.
+Thus Sermon Movie Maker was born.

-## What is it?
+## What is Does
-A python script that converts an mp3 file + an image file into a mp4 video with a static image along with sermon details as an overlay to the image.
-These videos can then be uploaded to the church website and/or the church facebook page.
+Converts an mp3 file + an image file + text descriptions into a mp4 video with a static image and text.

 ## How to Use it